-Recovery Right at Home
+Recovery Right At Home

-When residents at Providence Healthcare & Rehabilitation were hospitalized for COVID-19, it was a relief for family members to know that they could recover right at home at Providence, thanks to the COVID-19 Recovery Unit.
+When residents at Providence Healthcare & Rehabilitation were hospitalized for COVID-19, it was a relief for family members to know that they could recover right at Providence, thanks to the COVID-19 Recovery Unit.

 Mary agrees.
 “Oh, they were wonderful,” she says.
 “They took such good care of me.
 Every time I needed anything, I pressed my buzzer, and they came right away.”